tlswg/tls13-spec/draft-ietf-tls-tls13.md

 versions greater than client_version, it MUST send a "protocol_version" alert message and close the connection.

-Earlier versions of the TLS specification were not fully clear on what the record layer version number (TLSPlaintext.record_version) should contain when sending ClientHello (i.e., before it is known which version of the protocol will be employed).
-Thus, TLS servers compliant with this specification MUST accept any value { 03, XX } as the record layer version number for ClientHello.
+Note that earlier versions of TLS did not clearly specify the record layer version number value in all cases (TLSPlaintext.record_version).
+Servers will receive various TLS 1.x versions in this field, however its value MUST always be ignored.

 ## Backwards Compatibility Security Restrictions